ialbert/genescape-central/README.md

 ### Command line requirements

-To generate images from command line the `graphviz` software must be installed.
+To generate images from the command line, the `graphviz` software must be installed.
 You can install it via `conda`

 ```console
 conda install graphviz